adobe-target/slate/source/index.html.md

 # Batch Updates

-Execute multiple API calls as a single batch request.
+Multiple Admin APIs can be executed as a single batch request.

 ## Execute Calls in Batch